 Unfortunately for parents, newborns won’t always sleep on command.
 However, cause for concern can arise in any parent if their child isn't displaying behaviors they're expecting.
-A restless baby can cause enormous stress on a caregiver in the form of lack of sleep and their deviations in behavior.
+A restless baby can cause enormous stress in the form of lack of sleep and their deviations in behavior.

 A baby that won't sleep isn't much fun, although there may be perfectly normal reasons why your tot is having trouble.
 In this article, we'll discuss a variety of causes that could lead to a sleepless tyke and how you can mitigate those so your family can finally get some rest.